JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

     Institute A
   ],

+  // Which pages to insert
+  // Pages can be disabled individually.
+  show_pages: (
+    title_page: true,
+    outline_table_of_contents: true
+  ),

+  // Insert additional pages directly after the title page.
+  // E.g. additional_pages_after_title_page: [
+  //   = Notes
+  //   #pagebreak()
+  //   = Another Page
+  // ]
+  additional_pages_after_title_page: none,

+  // Insert additional pages directly after the title page.
+  // E.g. additional_pages_after_title_page: [
+  //   = Notes
+  //   #pagebreak()
+  //   = Another Page
+  // ]
+  additional_pages_before_outline_table_of_contents: none,

+  // Insert additional pages directly after the title page.
+  // E.g. additional_pages_after_title_page: [
+  //   = Notes
+  //   #pagebreak()
+  //   = Another Page
+  // ]
+  additional_pages_after_outline_table_of_contents: none,

-  // for headings with a height level than this number no number will be shown.
+  // For headings with a height level than this number no number will be shown.
   // The heading with the lowest level has level 1.
-  // Note that the numbers of the first two levels will allways be shown.
+  // Note that the numbers of the first two levels will always be shown.
   heading_numbering_max_level: 3,

-  // set space above heading to zero if its the first element on a page
+  // Set space above the heading to zero if it's the first element on a page.
-  // This is currently implemened as hack (check the y pos of the heading).
+  // This is currently implemented as a hack (check the y pos of the heading).
   // Thus when you experience compilation problems (slow, no convergence) set this to false.
   reduce_heading_space_when_first_on_page: true,

   // How the table of contents outline is displayed.
-  // Either "adapted":    use the default typst outline and adpat the style
+  // Either "adapted":    use the default typst outline and adapt the style
   // or     "rewritten":  use own custom outline implementation which better reproduces the look of the original latex template.
   //                      Note that this may be less stable than "adapted", thus when you notice visual problems with the outline switch to "adapted".
   outline_table_of_contents_style: "rewritten",

   // Use own rewritten footnote display implementation.
-  // This may be less table than the buildin footnote display impl.
+  // This may be less stable than the built-in footnote display impl.
   // Thus when having problems with the rendering of footnote disable this option.
   footnote_rewritten_fix_alignment: true,